peterhoward42/minikafka/docs/brief.md

-# Brief for Golang Refresh Exercise
+# Brief for Golang Experience Deepener Exercise

-A toy service inspired by Kafka.
+A mini service inspired by Kafka.

 # Overview
 A Kafka-like server.